 NPAC SMS does not receive a response from the old service provider SOA within “Service Provider Concurrence Window” for the pending subscriptionVersionNPAC created by the new service provider SOA.

 NPAC SMS sends the old service provider, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionOldSP-ConcurrenceRequest or subscriptionVersionRangeOldSP-ConcurrenceRequestM-EVENT-REPORT .
+For the XML interface, VOIN – SvOldSpConcurrenceRequestNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Old service provider has up to “Service Provider Concurrence Failure Window” to respond to the request.